-(40) Adjunct and honorary appointments are recorded by People and Culture and any other areas necessary to enable access to University systems.
-An annual report of current and new appointments will be provided to the Vicechancellor's Advisory Committee and to Council for noting.

-- (41) Appointments are normally voluntary and non-stipendiary.
-However, remuneration, honorariums and travel assistance may be permissible at the discretion of the head of the relevant college or institute and is the responsibility of the relevant organisational unit. - (42) Planned payments or honorarium details should be provided at the time of nominations, together with a recommendation from the head of the relevant college or institute. - (43) Where justified and approved, reimbursement to cover reasonable expenses incurred by the appointee in the course of collaborations with University staff members may be made as part of the appointment.
-Such expenses may include travel, accommodation, meals, and minor equipment such as stationery. - (44) All payments to international Visiting Fellows must meet with the requirements of their visa conditions. - (45) Appointees who do not hold Australian citizenship or Australian permanent resident status should note that they are not eligible for Medicare.
-Appointees in this position are advised to take out private health insurance. - (46) Appointees are advised to take out Personal Injury Including Death Insurance.
+- (41) Adjunct and honorary appointments are recorded by People and Culture and any other areas necessary to enable access to University systems.
+An annual report of current and new appointments will be provided to the Vice-Chancellor's Advisory Committee and to Council for noting. - (42) Appointments are normally voluntary and non-stipendiary.
+However, remuneration, honorariums and travel assistance may be permissible at the discretion of the head of the relevant faculty or institute and is the responsibility of the relevant organisational unit. - (43) Planned payments or honorarium details should be provided at the time of nominations, together with a recommendation from the head of the relevant faculty or institute. - (44) Where justified and approved, reimbursement to cover reasonable expenses incurred by the appointee in the course of collaborations with University staff members may be made as part of the appointment.
+Such expenses may include travel, accommodation, meals, and minor equipment such as stationery. - (45) All payments to international Visiting Fellows must meet with the requirements of their visa conditions. - (46) Appointees who do not hold Australian citizenship or Australian permanent resident status should note that they are not eligible for Medicare.
+Appointees in this position are advised to take out private health insurance. - (47) Appointees are advised to take out Personal Injury Including Death Insurance.
 This is a matter for individual appointees to decide.

-Section 5 - Non-compliance
+Section 5 - Non-Compliance

-- (47) Non-compliance with Governance Documents is considered a breach of the Code of Conduct Staff and is treated seriously by the University.
-Reports of concerns about non-compliance will be managed in accordance with the applicable disciplinary procedures. - (48) All staff members have an individual responsibility to raise any suspicion, allegation or report of fraud or corruption in accordance with the Fraud and Corruption Control Governance Framework, Fraud and Corruption Control Policy and Whistleblower Reporting (Improper Conduct) Procedure.
+- (48) Non-compliance with Governance Documents is considered a breach of the Code of Conduct Staff or the Code of Conduct Staff or the Code of Conduct Students, as applicable, and is treated seriously by the University.
+Reports of concerns about non-compliance will be managed in accordance with the applicable disciplinary procedures outlined in the Charles Darwin University and Union Enterprise Agreement 2025 and the Code of Conduct Students. - (49) Complaints may be raised in accordance with the Complaints and Grievance Policy and Procedure Employees and Complaints Policy Students. - (50) All staff members have an individual responsibility to raise any suspicion, allegation or report of fraud or corruption in accordance with the Fraud and Corruption Control Policy and Whistleblower Reporting (Improper Conduct) Procedure.